Mastering at least one second language is absolutely necessary

 El DELF consists of 4 international official diplomas issued by the Ministry of National Education of France, to accredit French proficiency of foreign candidates and French nationals from a non-French speaking country and who do not possess a diploma of French Secondary or Higher Education .

-The levels evaluated are the 4 first levels of the Common European Framework of Reference for Languages: A1, A2, B1 and B2 - The exams are independent, therefore, the candidate can enroll directly at the level of their choice.Find out more
+The levels evaluated are the 4 first levels of the Common European Framework of Reference for Languages: A1, A2, B1 and B2 - The exams are independent, therefore, the candidate can enroll directly at the level of their choice.Know more

 Student Exchange Programs

 The cultural and linguistic exchanges play a transcendental role in our Educational Project because they suppose a magnificent opportunity to deepen the knowledge of foreign languages, as well as a total immersion in other cultures and European societies.
 The School considers essential in the training of its students to encourage this type of key activities to enhance their linguistic competence, their personal development and, in the not too distant future, professional.

 In this sense, it collaborates with European Secondary Education centers with which student exchange programs are developed.

 Dietrich-Bonhoeffer-Schule de Weinheim (Germany)

 Secondary Education maintains an annual agreement with the Dietrich-Bonhoeffer-Schule center in Weinheim (Germany) where our students stay for a week in the month of June and receive their classmates in the month of September.

 Exchange aimed at 4º ESO students of 6 weeks in Chattanooga, fourth largest city in the state of Tennessee, in the United States.